-As mentioned in our ‘Orders’ section above, we usually aim to dispatch within 3 to 5 working days of receiving an order.
-This can frequently be as quick as 24 hours but is dependent on stock held for your order.
+We usually aim to dispatch within 3 to 5 working days of receiving an order.
+This can frequently be as quick as 24 hours but is dependent on the stock held for your order.

 We use a mix of delivery organisations to fulfil the delivery of our product, and these will include Royal Mail and courier companies.

 Because of the perishable nature of our products, timely delivery is essential.
-Any orders that we ask the Royal Mail to deliver, we will where possible dispatch in a form that will allow delivery into your post box, thus removing the need for a signature.
+For any orders that we ask the Royal Mail to deliver, we will, where possible, dispatch in a form that will allow delivery into your post box, thus removing the need for a signature.

 However, because of the nature of the product, this is not always possible, and some Royal Mail deliveries require someone to accept the package.
 If not, it will be returned to their sorting office for collection by the customer.
 We advise claiming your goods as soon as possible because of the shelf life of the product.

 Couriers can be more flexible and may leave parcels in a safe place or with a neighbour.
-However, it is of course, up to the driver’s discretion as it is he that will take the blame for ‘non-delivery’ in the event it goes missing.
+However, it is, of course, up to the driver’s discretion as he will take the blame for ‘non-delivery’ in the event it goes missing.
 Please be aware that if there is no one to accept delivery and it is left elsewhere, no liability is accepted for their loss or damage.

 In the rare case that a re-delivery has to be attempted, there may be an additional delivery charge levied by the delivery organisation.
 This is outside of our control and will not be accepted as a reason to cancel the order.

-Sometimes, it might be more prudent to have your order delivered to a work address.
+Sometimes, it might be more prudent to deliver your order to a work address.
 This comes with a warning, be prepared to have it all consumed by your work colleagues before you leave for home!

 The overriding concern in all of this is to be aware of the shelf life of the product.
 The ‘Best Before’ date is guidance, and in our experience, our biltong is eaten well before that date arrives!